kyma-project/api-gateway/docs/user/README.md

 ### RateLimit Controller

 RateLimit Controller manages the configuration of local rate limiting on the Istio service mesh layer.
-By creating a RateLimit custom resource (CR), you can control the rate of requests targeting an exposed application, based on specific paths and headers.
+By creating a RateLimit custom resource (CR), you can limit the number of requests targeting an exposed application in a unit of time, based on specific paths and headers.

 ## API/Custom Resource Definitions